davisusanibar/ansible-elasticsearch/README.md

+# Elasticsearch (+plugin: HQ, head, paramedic)

-This project is a for for: [Ansible-Galaxy-ABTPeople](https://github.com/abtpeople/ansible-elasticsearch)
+This project is a fork for: [Ansible-Galaxy-ABTPeople](https://github.com/abtpeople/ansible-elasticsearch)

-We add this validation:
+## We add this validation:

-1.- `To validate first if the current plugin to install was installed or not.`
+### 1.- `To validate first if the current plugin to install was installed or not.`
 command: bin/plugin -l
 when: lstElasticPlugins.stdout.find('{{item.id}}') == -1